Hanifa711/project/README.md

 # IR Project

 ## Description
-A search engin that can be applied to two data sets which are (Clinical Trials) and (COVID) with UI using Flutter platform.
+A search engine that can be applied to two data sets (Clinical Trials) and (COVID) with UI using Flutter platform.

 ## Table of Contents
 - [Installation](#installation)